day8/re-frame-10x/docs/HyperlinkedInformation/UsingTheRepl.md

 ## Using The REPL

 `re-frame-10x` captures trace data.

-This document explains how to access this traced data from your REPL - so you can experiement with it.
+This document explains how to access this traced data from within your REPL - so you can experiement with it.

-### The Concepts - 3 Steps
+### At The REPL

 Here, we're talking about using a browser-connected REPL - the kind offered by shadow-clj or figwheel.
-Any code execution happens in the javascript browser-VM currently running your app.
+Any code you type in, is ultimately executed by the browser-VM currently running your app.

-When you are using a REPL, if
+If
-type in `(my-ns/some-fn "blah" 2)` and hit return,
+type in `(my-ns/some-fn "blah" 2)` and hit return, then the process proceeds in three steps:
-then:
  1. this code will be compiled within the context of the REPL's *current namespace*
  2. the resulting (javascript) code will be shipped across to the browser
- 3. the code will be run by the javascript VM running your app
+ 3. the code will be run by the javascript browser-VM running your app

+ Further notes ...

 **The Step 1** compilation can use any part of your app's codebase, so long as it has been previously `required`.
 The example code fragment above accessed `some-fn`